anzelesnik/R6Lighting/README.md

 -Health (numbers from 1 to 0, adjusted brightness)

--Ammo ("R" fades when a reload is suggested)
+-Ammo ('R' fades when a reload is suggested)

+-Secondary Gadget ('G' is red when gadget is still available)

 ## Notes